Skip to Content

 Please note the registration deadline and register early!
 These programs can fill up quickly.
 Webinars are recorded and are available for participants to view for a period of three months following the live session.

-Some organizations and state agencies provide scholarship funding for NEDCC's training programs.
-Contact them directly for details: Digital Preservation Outreach & Education Network (DPOE-N), Kentucky Department for Libraries and Archives(KDLA), and Oklahoma Department of Libraries.
+Some organizations and state agencies provide scholarship funding for NEDCC's training programs, such as the Digital Preservation Outreach & Education Network (DPOE-N).
+Contact them directly for details.

 Participants who are eligible Certified Archivists can earn Archival Recertification Credits (ARCs) through the Academy of Certified Archivists for many of our programs.